decretist/ICMCL17/proceedings/ICMCL17.markdown

 Gratian's own intervention is extremely modest---he does little more than paraphrase an opinion attributed to Papinian in *Dig*.
 48.16.1.5.
-Nevertheless, the *dictum* shows progress toward greater legal sophistication in the sense that the discussion draws on resources from Justinianic Roman Law.
+Nevertheless, the *dictum* shows progress toward increased legal sophistication in the sense that the discussion draws on resources from Justinianic Roman Law.